wa120/jqcomp/README.md

 to initialize package of components

-and asynchronous catch the view and controller
+and catch the view and controller by asynchronous

      view        main.html
      controller  main.js